mixam24/demo-streaming-etl/README.md

         EMIT CHANGES;
     ```

-1. Create a Ksql table to present the the latest values by demographics.
+1. Create a ksqlDB table to present the the latest values by demographics.
     ```sql
         CREATE TABLE demographics WITH (
                 KAFKA_TOPIC='demographics',